EXTENDED LECTURE WITH Q&A

 Lisa Blair is a scholar, writer, and educator whose work examines intimacy and love within contemporary social contexts.
 Her doctoral research reconceptualized intimacy through a transdisciplinary lens, examining how global complexity, AI, and digital culture have reshaped romantic partnerships over the past two decades.

-Her work has been published in World Futures, the Journal of Consciousness Studies, and the award-winning International Handbook of Love (Second Edition).
+Her work has been published in World Futures, the Journal of Conscious Evolution, and the award-winning International Handbook of Love (Second Edition).
 She teaches and consults internationally on emotional intimacy and conflict resolution for couples.

 Lisa and David Bedrick co-host In Two Deep, a podcast about emotional intimacy, conflict, and connection from a depth psychological perspective.